Employer Sanctions Legislation

 - Employers: who are responsible for direct employees as well as any contractors they have working on site.

-- Recruitment companies: who need to check every candidate before referral to an employer.
+- Recruitment and Labour Hire companies: who need to check every candidate before referral to an employer.

 - Company directors and officers: who may be personally liable if they don’t implement adequate systems and processes to check work rights.

-If a business is found to have illegal workers, the Department of Immigration can impose a fine of $18,900 – for each person in breach of visa conditions.
-This can rise to $94,500 per worker if they decide to take the business to court.
+Penalties for engaging illegal workers can be significant.
+If a business is found to have illegal workers, the Department of Home Affairs can impose a fine of $24,750 – for each person in breach of visa conditions.
+This can rise to $412,500 (for each individual infringement) plus up to 5 years in jail if they decide to take the business to court.